LandRegistry/local-land-charges/migration/delivering-migration.md

           <p>The analysis starts after the first data extract and continues throughout the migration journey.</p>
           <p>Once it has been established that the implementation of business rules will benefit the local authority, the business analyst will work with them to determine which business rules are most applicable:</p>
           <ol class='list list-bullet list-indented two-joining-lists'>
-            <li>Global rules which are applicable to all local authorities</li>
+            <li>global rules which are applicable to all local authorities</li>
           </ol>
           <span class='bold or-padding'>or</span>
           <ol class='list list-bullet list-indented'>
-            <li>Local rules which are tailored to meet the specific needs of the individual local authority.</li>
+            <li>local rules which are tailored to meet the specific needs of the individual local authority.</li>
           </ol>
           <p>Business rules will be agreed upon with a local authority prior to being applied to their data.</p>
           <h4 class='heading-small'>Benefits</h4>